Policies & Procedures

 Researchers in our Reading Room are encouraged to use cameras or cell phones to make reference copies.
 There is no charge for self-service photography.

-We also welcome requests for copies of up to 100 pages per researcher or researcher party per year.
+We also welcome requests for copies of up to 500 pages per researcher per year; this increase from our previous policy is due to limited researcher access due to COVID-19 concerns.
 There is no charge for this service.
-Unless otherwise requested, reproductions are made as PDFs, and delivered via email.
-High quality tiff images (usually for publication) are made at 600dpi resolution.
+Reproductions are made as PDFs, and delivered via email.
+We will accommodate specific, smaller requests for high quality tiff images made at 600dpi resolution.

 Materials in our collection are governed by copyright law; researchers are welcome to use materials in the public domain and to make fair use of copyrighted materials as defined by law.
+Determining copyright is the responsibility of the researcher.
 We do not require payment for permission to publish, but are always interested to hear how our materials are being used.
 As a matter of good scholarly practice, materials should be noted as being from Quaker & Special Collections, Haverford College, Haverford, Pennsylvania.
 Please include collection or image name and number as available.

 Please consult a staff member if you have questions.
 Requests must be made via our request form.
-Due to variable staffing, request queues, and request sizes, requests can take from 5-10 business days to complete.
+Although we strive to complete requests within two weeks, due to COVID-19, variable staffing, request queues, and request sizes, some requests can take longer.
 Requests are processed in order of receipt.